 - From Windows Explorer, select your SyncDrive (default is the S: drive).

 - Select a folder or file, right-click, and select Syncplicity → Remove from favorites.
 When the file or folder is removed from favorites the icons of the file or the entire folder's contents change to the cloud icon overlay as the local files are removed from local storage.

 Folder icon overlays

-The green check mark icon overlay means that all the files and folders in the folder are available locally in SyncDrive and synced with Syncplicity.
+Green check mark: All files and folders within the folder are available locally in SyncDrive and synced with Syncplicity.

-The orange syncing icon overlay means that the folder contains files that are currently syncing with Syncplicity.
+Orange syncing: The folder contains files that are currently syncing with Syncplicity.

 Not applicable to files.

-The green human icon overlay means that the folder is a shared folder for which the current user is the owner.
+Green human: The folder is a shared folder for which the current user is the owner.